-From my earliest days as an artist I have been interested in the manifestation of the passage of time.
-The piece I consider to be my first work as an artist is a family portrait, an etching.
-In it I have drawn my grandparents and my father as a toddler, columns from an early 20th century photographer’s studio set and a New England landscape.
-Winter and spring are depicted simultaneously.
-There is a melding of locations, and even eras and continents in a single picture plane - the Europe of my grandparents’ and father, the window sill of my room, the winter and spring outside that window sill.
+From my earliest days as an artist I have been interested in making work about the passage of time.
+The piece I consider to be my first work as an adult artist is an etching, a composite family portrait/landscape, a work I produced in college.
+In it, I drew from two photographs, one of my grandparents and one of my toddler father.
+There is a stage set of sorts, columns and a backdrop, in the studio portrait taken of my grandparents at the turn of the 20th century in Warsaw.
+There is a checkerboard floor in the portrait of my father as a young boy, taken in New York where the family had fled, escaping the pogroms and the Russian army.
+And there is a New England interior and landscape - the window sill of my dorm room, the winter and spring, depicted simultaneously, outside that window sill.
+There is a melding of locations, and even eras and continents in a single picture plane.
 Time passes from inch to inch in this etching, from corner to corner, from foreground to back.
 I have continued over the years to be interested in this depiction of time passing, through my years as a printmaker and then as a painter, and now as an artist with a camera.